Frequently asked questions - limited company formations

 What are the set-up costs?

-Formations Direct Ltd charge only £54 for an off-the-shelf company, or £89 for an own-name company with multiple directors / shareholders that trades.
+Stanley Davis Group Limited t/a Formations Direct charge £104.80 for an own-name company with multiple directors / shareholders that trades.
 If you buy a ready made company, then you will be able to open a bank account and trade immediately.
-If you only wish to protect a company name without trading the cost is £29.00.
+If you only wish to protect a company name without trading the cost is £34.80.
 Click here for full options and prices.

 What is a registered office?

 This is an official home address for the business, where official documents and letters can be delivered.
 It does not have to be the trading address, and it can be your home or accountant's address.
-If you would like, you can pay Formations Direct Ltd to be your registered office.
+If you would like, you can pay Stanley Davis Group Limited t/a Formations Direct to be your registered office.
 It is important that the address is reliable and secure as this is how Companies House and other official bodies will communicate with you.

 What is a director's service address?